coop-columb/heart-disease-mlp/.github/RAILWAY_DEPLOYMENT.md

 - Deploy the application
 - Provide you with a public URL

-### Option 2: Using GitHub Actions to Deploy to Railway
+### Option 2: Using GitHub Actions to Deploy to Railway (CI/CD Method)

-You can also modify your GitHub Actions workflow to deploy to Railway:
+We've implemented an automated GitHub Actions workflow to deploy to Railway:

 1. Get a Railway API key:
    - Go to Railway dashboard -> Settings -> API Tokens